Hair & History: A short story on the evolution of hair in the African American community

 Apart from beauty, African hair was part of someone’s identity.
 From your hair, people could tell which tribe you came from, your social status (royal, soldier, or peasant), religion, class, and even fertility.
 Africans had a hairstyle for just about any occasion.

 An example of a native hair care product is Chebe powder.
 This unique product boosts hair growth.
 Evidence is seen in the Basara women of Chad with their abnormally long hair.
 Its ingredients include Lavender cotton, Cherry kernels, Mastic Gum, Clove, and perfumes.
 Africans even believed their hair helped them to communicate with their gods.
-Africans were proud of their naturally hair until the Transatlantic slave trade hit hard between the 16th and 20th centuries.
+Africans were proud of their natural hair until the Transatlantic slave trade hit hard between the 16th and 20th centuries.

 A Change Of Opinion